 Our San Jose criminal defense lawyers can protect your rights and fight for your best interests.
 Whether you’ve just been served with the order or have been charged with violating its conditions, you should consider discussing your case with our experienced legal team.

-When you hire Ahmed & Sukaram, Attorneys at Law for help fighting a restraining order, we’ll:
+When you hire Ahmed & Sukaram, DUI and Criminal Defense Attorneys for help fighting a restraining order, we’ll:

 Contact our law firm today to speak with a knowledgeable San Jose restraining order attorney during a free, no-obligation consultation.